 People who go on alcohol binges get drunk in just a short amount of time as a result of concentrated heavy drinking.
 There is some overlap between individuals who fall into this category of alcohol consumers and people who have diagnosable symptoms of alcoholism.
-However, binge drinking and alcoholism are not the same thing.
-A brief overview will help explain their differences and underscore the need to receive treatment for binge drinking.
+However, binge drinking and alcoholism are not the same things.
+It is essential to understand the distinction, especially if seeking treatment at an alcohol addiction treatment center.

 People affected by alcoholism have long-term changes in their brain function that lead to a physical need to drink alcohol in order to feel “normal.”
 They also experience a range of other symptoms that commonly include:

 - An inability to limit their alcohol intake

 - Intense alcohol cravings that lead to more drinking

 - The need to drink increasing amounts of alcohol to feel an effect

 - Prioritization of drinking over major life responsibilities or obligations

 - Repeated use of alcohol in clearly dangerous situations, and

 - Development of withdrawal symptoms (some of which can be severe or even life-threatening) when drinking stops for even short periods of time

 The behavioral symptoms of alcoholism frequently overlap in one way or another with the symptoms of non-addicted alcohol abuse.
 In fact, the two conditions are intermingled so often that doctors now view all the symptoms of each not as separate problems but as indications of one condition — alcohol use disorder.